stanfieldr/ghetto-skype/README.md

 - Maintained
 - Not as buggy as official Skype and no 32 bit dependencies
 - Web Skype receives updates
-- Many features not available that are not present in Linux Skype client
+- Many features not available for Linux Skype client

 ### Cons
 - Video/Voice not yet available